gpduck/QrCodes/README.md

 QrCodes
 =======

-Powershell Module to create QRCodes.
+Powershell Module to create QRCodes (with some support for other formats).

 Use Out-BarcodeImage to generate an image file containing a barcode.
 ConvertTo-QRCode can be used to convert a string to a QRCode and then pipe to Format-QRCode to display the code on screen.